-The expected tax rate in % approximates the average income tax rate of the countries where the Group is active, weighted by the profitability of the respective operations.
-For 2017, there have been no significant changes in these income tax rates.
-In December 2017, a significant decrease of the US federal income tax rate has been enacted, applicable for the year 2018 and onwards.
-The reduction in the U.S. federal corporate income tax rate from $35\,\%$ to $21\,\%$ resulted in a net downward adjustment of USD 40.2 million in relation to deferred taxes.
+The expected corporate income tax rate in % approximates the average income tax rate of the where the Group is active, weighted by the operating profit of the respective operations.
+For 2018, there have been no significant changes in these income tax rates.
+For 2018, there has been no significant change in the income tax rate and the change in the expected tax rate is a result of the US tax reform enacted in 2017.
+The tax expense of USD 3.3 million in 2018 was impacted by a tax benefit of USD 10.7 million from adjustments in relation to prior years primarily related to the release of valuation allowance against certain tax losses carry forward.
+This was offset by tax expense of USD 3.9 million primarily relating to the Base Erosion Anti Avoidance Tax and additional state tax liabilities.
+In December 2017, a significant decrease of the US federal income tax rate was enacted, applicable for the year 2018 and onwards.
+The reduction in the U.S. federal corporate income tax rate from 35% to 21% resulted in a net downward adjustment of USD 40.2 million in relation to deferred taxes in 2017.